bahmutov/manpm/README.md

 ![manpm search section](images/search-section.png)

+The following search features are implemented

+- [x] find exact match in the section heading text
+- [ ] fuzzy text match in the section heading text
+- [ ] find exact match in the section body
+- [ ] fuzzy text match in the section body

 ## Example: showing ES6 docs

 There is a great GitHub repo [ES6 Overview in 350 Bullet Points](https://github.com/bevacqua/es6)